 If you haven’t checked out the latest development in cars, it’s time to jump on board.
 They’re convenient, quiet, clean and easy to start.
 Best of all, they won’t singe your skirts or soil your gloves.
 These features appeared in ads for the new-fangled electric cars from the 1890s to roughly 1930.
-Following are four secrets of Victorian Era electric cars and the ladies who loved them—plus a few gentlemen (including Jay Leno.)
+Following are five secrets of Victorian Era electric cars and the ladies who loved them—plus a few gentlemen (including Jay Leno.)

 As with most major technological innovations of any era, the electric car emerged as a series of breakthroughs.
 Yes, Leonardo da Vinci designed a rudimentary car in the 15th century.
 But the official bonanza for electric cars began around 1828 with Anyos Jedik’s early electric motor.
 A progression of inventions and designs followed.